davidtran641/ios-framework-linking-issues/README.md

 Call from Alice: 10
 ```

 Futher more, Xcode only just need to read S1's header & module map.
-So we can actually delete other files and folders (include the library) & it still works:
+So we can actually delete other files and folders (include the library file `S1`, just replace this file by any dummy file) & it still works:
 ![Delete S1](imgs/delete-s1.png)

 #### 2. If there's no S1 at any place